liberland/laws/drafting/drafts/delict-law.md

 2. The range of the LLM deduction shall reflect the severity of the offense, with offenses warranting a maximum deduction of 50,000 LLM or more considered highly severe.

 ##### Section 2: Option for Fine Payment
-3. At the offender's request, a monetary fine may be paid to the Government through the Administrative Authority in lieu of Loss of Merit.
+3. At the offender's request, a monetary fine may be paid to the Government through the Administrative Organ in lieu of Loss of Merit.

 4. The fine must be paid within five working days in an accepted currency.
 Full payment of the fine will negate the Loss of Merit.

-#### Article 29: Activity Prohibition
+#### Article 30: Activity Prohibition

-1. The Administrative Authority may prohibit the offender from engaging in specific activities directly related to the offense if it is evident that the offender lacks the skill or exhibits recklessness in said activities.
+1. The Administrative Organ may prohibit the offender from engaging in specific activities directly related to the offense if it is evident that the offender lacks the skill or exhibits recklessness in said activities.

 2. For first-time offenders of non-criminal Administrative Offenses, the prohibition shall not exceed six months, and for repeat offenders, up to 12 months.

-3. The Administrative Authority shall set achievable conditions for the offender to demonstrate improved competence or responsible behavior.
+3. The Administrative Organ shall set achievable conditions for the offender to demonstrate improved competence or responsible behavior.

-#### Article 30: Asset Forfeiture
+#### Article 31: Asset Forfeiture

-1. If an Administrative Offense involves the use of an object or animal and continued possession poses a public risk, the Administrative Authority may seize the object or animal.
+1. If an Administrative Offense involves the use of an object or animal and continued possession poses a public risk, the Administrative Organ may seize the object or animal.

 2. This sanction is applicable only for offenses with a maximum Loss of Merit exceeding 5,000 LLM, where the actual Loss of Merit is near or above this amount, and the overall impact of the offense is significant.